code3-dev/dengvpn/docs/user-guide.md

 #### Unable to Connect

 1. Check your internet connection
-2. Verify the VMESS URL is valid and accessible
+2. Verify the Xray URL is valid and accessible
 3. Ensure no firewall is blocking the connection
 4. Try restarting the application